rustymagnet3000/bits_bytes_playground/README.md

 The example code expanded on Objective-C's runtime.
 It showed how to call a `@selector` via `objc_msgSend`.
 It also showed the `Class` and `Method` types and the `class_getSuperclass`, `class_getInstanceMethod` and `respondsToSelector` functions.

-### 17. Threading in C with PThreads

-I enjoyed writing this code; I started two background threads.
-Both printed a message to logs.
-The goal was to use a debugger to `suspend thread`.
-But I ended up also trying to `kill thread`.

 ### 18. Threading in ObjC with NSOperationQueue
 ObjC had so many APIs available for `multi-threaded` apps.
 I started with `NSOperationQueue`.